adrianmehran/DropByDrop/README.md

 ---

-## © Credits
+## © Copyright

-© 2025 — #DropByDrop Team
+© 2025 — DropByDrop Team
 Created for educational purposes as part of the Cambridge IGCSE Global Perspectives curriculum.
+This website and its content may not be copied, reproduced, or distributed without permission.